 I take St. John’s wort.
 Can it make it harder for me to get pregnant?

-Does taking St. John’s wort increase the chance for miscarriage?
+Does taking St. John’s wort increase the chance of miscarriage?

 Does taking St. John’s wort increase the chance of birth defects?